Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 - how well rigosertib works for people with MDS that has continued to get worse during treatment or came back afterwards

-- how rigosertib affects
+- how rigosertib affects quality of life

 - how safe it is